Looking Forward to the Autumn Term 2019

 For our Maths week at the start of May, lots of fabulous mathematical activities took place which included, shape hunts, running races, making and writing numerals and lots of number games.

 At Forest School we will visiting various locations of Nonsuch park for our Forest School activities, will be cooking lots of lovely recipes on the open fire.
 We will be introducing our older children to various tools such as bow saws, hand drills and peelers to make some wonderful creations.

 Our Fundraising So Far,

-For McMillian, ‘The World's Biggest Coffee Morning’ in September 2018, we managed to raise a total of £210 for this incredible cause, thank you.
+For McMillian, ‘The World's Biggest Coffee Morning’ in September 2019, we managed to raise a total of £180 for this incredible cause, thank you.

-The Lullaby Trust Cake Sale which took place at the start of October 2018, with your generous donations Little Oaks Forest School managed to raise £112.61 for this wonderful charity of which is very close to all our hearts at Little Oaks.
-In November for Children in Need we raised over £200.
+The Lullaby Trust Cake Sale which took place at the start of October 2019, with your generous donations Nonsuch Park Forest School Little Oaks managed to raise £112.61 for this wonderful charity of which is very close to all our hearts at Little Oaks.

-Our PTA Quiz Night in March 2018 was a great success, many parents and family friends joined us at Cheam Parochial rooms for an evening of fun and laughter, we enjoyed a Fish and Chip supper.
+Our PTA Quiz Night in March 2019 was a great success, many parents and family friends joined us at Cheam Parochial rooms for an evening of fun and laughter, we enjoyed a Fish and Chip supper.
 This event managed to raise over £500, which is already being used to provide the children with yellow puddle suits.
 We are in the process of purchasing a water play feature along with large scale weighing equipment, these will support the children’s mathematical exploration.

 Aesops Theatre Company will be visited Nonsuch Park Forest School Little Oaks on the 1st May at 9:45am to perform, 'Not such an Ugly Duckling' to the Rangers children.
 The Rangers children voted for this extra curricular activity with the monies they raised for the collection of sales from their Christmas production of the Little Red Robin Performance.

 Continuing Professional Development (CPD) Training